 We walked down the hill, crossed the tracks and went to the café.
 I was grateful for the food and for another cup of strong coffee with milk.
 We had clocked over 11 kilometers thus far, one-third of the day's walk.

-The Camino manages to stay west of the N204 for this section.
+The Camino manages to stay west of the N204 for this next 1.2 kilometer section.
 My thoughts often turned to Magdalena, as I wondered how she was doing, breathing a prayer for her safety.
 I would have preferred to have her with us.
 She was so young and so brave, yet I couldn't stop myself from feeling how vulnerable she also was!
-I guess it was just the nurse in me!
+I guess it was just the nurse/mom in me!

-After about 1.5 km, this rural way ends near the Café Rosa (not shown).
-We joined the M549-1 to walk by Rosa's.
-With full bellies, we walked on and picked up the street to the left, named the Caminho de Santiago, shown below.
+The road ends at a T-intersection with the M549-1 and turns to the left near the Café Rosa Cintilante (not shown).
+With full bellies, we walked on and picked up the first street to the left after about 100 meters, named the Caminho de Santiago, shown below.

 Matt, Magnus and Rich obliged me to take their photo on the bridge.

-The road onward to the next town of Balugães was open and warm!
+The dirt road onward to the next town of Balugães was open and warm!

-Entering Balugães, we encountered a sign letting us know that it was 18 Km to the next albergue in Ponte de Lima.
-Just around the corner to the east of this sign is the Casas da Quinta da Cancela if your day ends here, almost 17 kilometers from Barcelos.
+A few steps later we encountered a sign letting us know that it was 18 kilometers to the next albergue in Ponte de Lima.
 Two pilgrims were lounging in the shade at the picnic table by the sign.
+Just behind the sign is a water fountain, not visible in the photo below.

-Ahead, after the high wall shown below, we crossed the N308.
+Past the sign, another right turn, and a few meters ahead, after the high wall, below, we crossed the N308.

-We wound around and through the town of Balugães and past this fountain, below, where you can see a local filling a bottle.
+Follow the 25 de Abril for about 300 meters, staying right, then left at this fountain, shown below, where you can see a local filling a bottle.

 Then we reached the N204 once again from the west, and crossed here at this Capela São Sebastião.
-I smilled at the gaggle of local men hanging out at the crossroads.
+I smiled at the gaggle of local men hanging out at the crossroads.
 If I only knew what they were discussing.
+You are about 17.8 kilometers total at this church and only two kilometers from the famous Casa da Fernanda albergue, if this is your destination for the day.

 Magdalena did not know what to do at this point.
-She had done well, rolling down the N204, but said she had trouble finding the Camino and the Casa Fernanda, and was wheeling around for about an hour, trying to find it!
-Poor thing!
+She had done well, rolling down the N204, but said she had trouble finding the Camino and the Casa da Fernanda, (+351 914 589 521 - she has only 10 beds, so call ahead if you want to stay here ~ about 25 Euros for a dormitory bed plus community dinner and breakfast.)
+She was wheeling around for about an hour, trying to find it!
+Oh my!

 Then suddenly, out of nowhere came Fernanda, the proprietress of the Casa Fernanda, to save the day!
 When we asked her about the bus, she confirmed the bus came almost right in front of her house.
 When she learned that Magdalena wanted to stay with our group, by going forward on the bus to Ponte de Lima, she said, "Why don't you wait here with me at my house?
 I'll take care of you, see that you get on the bus, and you can join your friends in Ponte de Lima!"